isomerpages/moe-pasirrissec/_information-for-parents/Parent Support Group.md

 ##### CHINESE NEW YEAR

-Chinese New Year Celebrations to usher in the Year of the Hog saw the PRSS PSG once again contributing items for the hampers.
-The PSG members had fun catching-up with one another and getting to know the new PSG members.
+Chinese New Year Celebrations to usher in the Year of the Horse saw the PRSS PSG members once again had fun catching-up with one another and getting to know the new PSG members.

 ![](/images/Information%20for%20parents/PSG/CNY_Get_Together_2026.jpg)